Logo

 What is the difference between Utilisation and Occupancy?

-In the world of estate planning, building management, and workplace optimisation, the terms utilisation and occupancy are frequently used.
+In the world of Estate Planning, building management and workplace optimisation, the terms utilisation and occupancy are used regularly.
 Although they are closely related, they describe fundamentally different aspects of space usage.
-Understanding this distinction helps organisations make better decisions regarding efficiency, space layout, and user comfort.
+Understanding this distinction helps organisations make better decisions regarding efficiency, space layout and user comfort.

 Occupancy

-A meeting room with an occupancy rate of 80% means that it is occupied 80% of the time—regardless of whether there are 2 or 8 people in it.
+A meeting room with an occupancy rate of 80% means that it is occupied 80% of the time — regardless of whether there are 2 or 8 people in it.

 Utilisation

-In summary:
+In short:

 Term